flekschas/jupyter-scatter/docs/tooltip.md

 properties, which are two other DataFrame columns we didn't visualize.

 ::: tip
-The order of `properties` defines the order of the entries.
+The order of `properties` defines the order of the entries in the tooltip.
 :::

-### Customizing Numerical Histograms
+## Customize Numerical Histograms

 The histograms of numerical data properties consists of `20` bins, by default, and is covering the entire data range, i.e., it starts at the minumum and ends